joelikes8/CBA-DISCORD-BOT/RENDER_FREE_TIER_GUIDE.md

 ## Troubleshooting

-If the bot fails to start:
+If the bot still fails to start:
 1. Check Render logs for any errors
 2. Verify all environment variables are set correctly
 3. Ensure your Discord bot token and Roblox cookie are valid
+4. Try redeploying - the direct fix script may need a fresh start

 ## Maintaining the Service